-During the colder months of winter, there’s nothing we enjoy more than an afternoon spent in a country pub; hearty meals, a roaring fire and stunning surroundings make Britain’s rural pubs the best in the world (in our humble opinion).
+With the impending bank holiday weekend just around the corner, there’s nothing we enjoy more than an afternoon spent in a country pub; hearty meals, a roaring fire and stunning surroundings make Britain’s rural pubs the best in the world (in our humble opinion).
 It was a difficult task, but we’ve narrowed Britain’s many pubs down to our five favourites.

 The Dundas Arms